Destination

 St. George Island in Perast

+Perast is worth visiting, and then some!
 Just 20 minutes from Kotor, Perast is a peaceful town filled with grand palaces, stone churches, and a rich maritime past.
-Stroll along the waterfront for gorgeous views and timeless charm.
+You can stroll along the waterfront for gorgeous views and timeless charm, visit its museum, St. Nicholas church, or sit at one of its waterfront restaurants.
+The best thing to do in Perast?
+Our Lady of the Rocks, of course.

 Visit Our Lady of the Rocks